-The Most Popular Social Media Platforms in 2022
+The Most Popular Nonprofit Social Media Platforms in 2023

 And in case you’re still cruising social media channels, here’s a brief snapshot of which platforms might work best for your nonprofit.
 Here are some of the basics to keep in mind when you’re picking platforms: